Material & Shape Identification

 View All Case Studies

-• Treating unboxing as a visual idea rather than a production reality
+• Treating unboxing as a visual or experiential idea rather than a production reality that has to work within specific cost, weight, and manufacturing constraints.

 Why are material and shape decisions critical to a product’s unboxing experience?